We are excited to announce our application period for the 2019-2020 school year!

 Who can apply to Crosstown High?

 Application to Crosstown High will be open to current 8th grade students.
 The only requirements are that 1) the student lives in within the boundaries of the Shelby County School district, and 2) the student is enrolled in the 8th grade at the time of application.
-We are unable to accept applications from students who are already in high school.

 When can I apply?